-How We Work To Create Low Carbon Workspaces
+How You Can Create a Low Carbon Workspace

 - Upgrading your lighting – energy efficient bulbs, fewer light fixtures and smart lighting control systems can all make a big difference.

 - Efficient wiring and monitoring – Monitor electrical energy usage across a property and find where excess electricity is being used or wasted.

 - Double glazing – This will help with thermal regulation and reduce the amount of time a heating system needs to be in use.

 - Heating controls – Smart control systems, such as temperature monitoring, can make sure heating systems are activated when needed.

 - Installation of walls and tanks – Insulated walls can help with retaining heat and efficient tanks, as well as repositioning them, can help you become energy efficient.

 There are grants that can make the transition to a low carbon workspace easier.
 While the financial benefits in the long term will more than offset the transition, it can be a challenge to fund larger changes straight away.
 To find out more visit the Low Carbon Workspace website.